Heliumray/Gemini-Telegram-Workers/README_en.md

         const BOT_TOKEN = ""; // Telegram Bot Token
         const GEMINI_API_KEYS = ""; // Gemini API Keys, separated by commas
         const ADMIN_ID = 0; // Telegram Admin User ID
+        const LOG_STATUS = "disable"; // Enable or disable logging, "enable" or "disable" const LOG_GROUP_ID = 0; // Telegram Group ID for logs
         ```
     *   Replace the empty strings `""` and `0` with your actual values:
         *   `BOT_TOKEN`:  Paste your Telegram bot token between the quotes (e.g., `const BOT_TOKEN = "123456:ABC-DEF1234ghiJklmNoPqRsTuvWxYz";`).
         *   `GEMINI_API_KEYS`: Paste your Gemini API keys, separated by commas if you have more than one (e.g., `const GEMINI_API_KEYS = "AIzaSy... , AIzaQy...";`).
 Make sure there are *no* extra spaces after the commas.
         *   `ADMIN_ID`:  Enter your Telegram User ID (e.g., `const ADMIN_ID = 123456789;`).
+        *   `LOG_STATUS`:  This setting controls whether the bot sends logs to a Telegram group.
+By default, it is set to `"disable"`.
+To enable logging, change it to `"enable"` and set `LOG_GROUP_ID`. **Important: consider the privacy implications before enabling logging.**
+        *   `LOG_GROUP_ID`: If you enable logging, you'll need to provide the Group ID where you want the logs to be sent.
+Use [@MoeryIDBot](https://t.me/MoeryIDBot) to find your Group ID as described above.

 4.  **Set the Telegram Webhook:**
     *   Open your web browser.